rabbitmq/rabbitmq-website/site/release-notes/README-2.8.5.txt

 - channels no longer crash when detecting nodes that have gone offline
 - rabbitmqctl no longer garbles error messages when rendering non-ASCII characters
-- the installer now places the .erlang.cookie file in %HOMEDRIVE%\%HOMEPATH% on Windows, so that %USERPROFILE% can be safely relocated
+- the installer now places the .erlang.cookie file in %HOMEDRIVE%%HOMEPATH% on Windows, so that %USERPROFILE% can be safely relocated

 STOMP plugin